Best Toys for a 1 Year Old

 With Owen’s first birthday less than a month away (Sob.
-How has a year passed already?), I thought I’d share some toys that he loves playing with right now in case you’re looking for toys for a little in your life.
+How has a year passed already?), I thought I’d share the best toys for a one year old– toys that he loves playing with right now in case you’re looking for toys for a little in your life.
 I’m also going to share toys that are on his birthday wish list that came highly recommended by friends of mine.

 Owen plays with conventional toys about 50% of the time.
 What unconventional toys does he prefer the other half of the time?
 Empty paper towel rolls, pieces of paper (he loves to push them across the floor), empty Nalgene bottles, plastic drinking cups, and the dresser in our living room (he loves to hold on to the handles and walk back and forth).
 He also likes to spend time in front of our back door looking for Jack when he’s outside.

-Owen loves to crawl back and forth in the play tunnel ($16).
+Owen loves to crawl back and forth in this brightly-colored play tunnel, which is great for gross motor skills.
 We’ll also catch him in the tunnel playing with toys.
 It’s like his own personal club.
 No big booty parents allowed.

-One of Owen’s all time favorite toys is his gears toy ($24).
+One of Owen’s all time favorite toys is his gears toy, which is great for hand eye coordination.
 He loves to push the button and watch the gears spin (great for learning cause and effect).
 He also loves to carry the gears around the house and bat them like a cat on the laminate floors in kitchen and entryway.
 Warning: it hurts like a sonuva when you step on one.

 Here’s the toys Owen has on his birthday wish list.
 When I polled some of my friends, these were the top ones they mentioned.

 farm • trike • mega bloks • musical instruments • puzzles • bath toys • scoot 2 pedal • basketball set

 What toys does/did your one year old love?